Known Data Problems

 |Nebraska||Nebraska's CWA data problem is related to facilities appearing in ECHO as noncompliant for failing to submit expected DMRs, which may or may not be the case.
 The state agency is working with EPA to resolve this issue.
 (Posted March 2019)|

-New Jersey has been reporting data into the national system of record (ICIS-NPDES) since March 2018.
-Please be advised that, for major facilities, the database only contains State-populated NPDES information (e.g. permit, DMR, State-issued formal enforcement action and inspections, etc…) dating back to January 1, 2011.
-Further, for minor facilities and general permits, the database contains the following State-populated data:
+New Jersey has been reporting NPDES program data into EPA's current NPDES data system (ICIS-NPDES) since March 2018.
+Please be advised that, for major facilities, the database only contains State-populated NPDES information (e.g., permit, DMR, State-issued formal enforcement action and inspections) dating back to January 1, 2011.
+Further, for non-major facilities and general permits, the database contains the following State-populated data:

 These three parameters are used when continuous pH monitoring is required in a permit and are allowed as per 40 CFR § 401.17, which states that excursions from the range (6.0 - 9.0) are permitted subject to the following limitations: